 This relatively new North Carolina state park opened in 2009 with paved roads, parking areas, trails, primitive campsites and two picnic shelters.
 A wheelchair-accessible overlook has views across Jocassee Gorge and the Blue Ridge Mountains.
 There is no admission fee.
+Most of the park is remote with little access to protect its many eco systems.
+Check in at the Visitor Center to get a map and find out about any trail closures.

 Hiking & Waterfalls